AkashSDas/darklight-back-end-v1/README.md

 - Write file/folder names using `kebab-case`
 - All of the APIs should be under the route `/api` (Eg: `/api/users`)
 - The `/controllers` don't talk to databases, `/services` do

+## Nodemailer

+- The `nodemailer` module is used to send emails
+- `Mailtrap` is used to test the emails